sandypockets/nextjs-blog-starter/README.md

 ### Front matter
 An example of the required front matter:

 > Note: The formatting of the front matter is important.
-Ensure the indentation remains the same.
+Ensure the indentation, and quotes remain the same.

 ```text
 ---